ftiasch/ccpc-final-2020/main/rational-root/statement.md

 ## Output

-For each test case, output an integer which denotes the answer.
+For each test case, output an integer which denotes the number of pairs.

 <!--SAMPLES-->